signalfx/splunk-otel-android/README.md

   Default is 1000ms.
 Value must be positive.
 - `slowRenderingDetectionEnabled(boolean)` :
   Disables the detection of slow frame renders.
 Enabled by default.
-- `enableDiskBuffering()` :
+- `diskBufferingEnabled(boolean)` :
   Enables the storage-based buffering of telemetry.
   This setting is useful when instrumenting applications that might work offline for extended periods of time.

 #### APIs provided by the `SplunkRum` instance: